Our Curriculum Philosophy

 The Arts Faculty comprises art, drama, media studies, music, photography, design technologies; textiles, graphics and resistant materials and food and nutrition.
 Our vision is for all of our students to be able to access and enjoy a wide and varied arts curriculum, both in the classroom and through a range of creative and stimulating extra-curricular activities.

-Students are also to take on leadership opportunities where appropriate.
-Last year a Year 11 student ran a successful Glee club for Year 7 students, culminating in a performance at a GCSE Art & Photography Exhibition held in Birmingham School of Art in the City Centre.
+Alongside the wide range of staff led activities students are also encouraged to take on leadership opportunities where appropriate.
+Last year a Year 11 student ran a successful Glee Club for Year 7 students, culminating in a performance at a GCSE Art & Photography Exhibition held in Birmingham School of Art in the City Centre.

-The Humanities Faculty is made up of the History, Geography, RE, Sociology and Business Studies.
+The Humanities Faculty is made up of the History, Geography, Business Studies, Politics, RE and Sociology.
 Within the faculty, we aim to give opportunities to broaden the mind and engage in debate studying areas ranging from the slave trade, the environmental impact of human activities and the nature of God to the role of women in contemporary society.

 Humanities develop the skills of rigorous critical thinking, clear and effective writing and the ability to understand and interpret the world, past and present.
 We aim to develop the skills and attributes which will help students survive and thrive within the modern world.